-Amici urge the en banc Court to vacate the panel ruling and decide these two questions in the affirmative:
+Amici urge the en banc Court, in the course of addressing the substantive-law questions it has posed, to decide these important subsidiary procedural questions in the affirmative:

 - 1. Should courts enforce the patent eligibility requirement evenhandedly without imposing a "manifestly evident" or "coarse filter" hurdle on the patent challenger? - 2.
-Is patent eligibility a threshold requirement wellsuited for decision on the pleadings and on early summary judgment?
+Is patent eligibility a threshold requirement well-suited for decision on the pleadings and on early summary judgment?

 All agree that the Constitution and the Patent Act limit what can be patented.
 These limits protect a core goal of our patent system: innovation.
 Patents on abstract ideas or natural phenomena are more apt to harm innovation than spur it.
-It is this realization which has motivated the U.S. Supreme Court to grant certiorari twice on this issue in recent years, each time unanimously striking down patent claims exceeding the limits on patentable subject matter.
+It is this realization which has motivated the U.S. Supreme Court to grant certiorari on this issue twice in recent years, each time unanimously striking down patent claims exceeding the limits on patentable subject matter.

 Despite the Supreme Court reinvigorating the limits on patent eligibility, innovation-harming patents on abstract ideas, etc., remain a significant problem today.
-In part, this is because most extant U.S. patents were issued under the more lenient

-"useful, concrete and tangible result" test for patent eligibility-since rejected by this Court en banc and by the Supreme Court.

-Consequently, technology companies continue to face a wave of expensive and burdensome patent suits on patent claims the Patent Office never would have issued had it applied today's governing precedents on patent eligibility.
+In part, this is because most extant U.S. patents were issued under the more lenient "useful, concrete and tangible result" test for patent eligibility-since rejected by this Court en banc and by the Supreme Court.
+Consequently, technology companies continue to face expensive and burdensome patent suits on patent claims the Patent Office never would have issued had it applied today's governing precedents on patent eligibility.